-Hurricane Florence Spins Up Into A Major Storm, Heading For U.S.
+Hurricane Florence Spins Up Into A Major Storm, Aiming At U.S. East Coast

 Hurricane Florence will hit the southeastern U.S. as "a large and extremely dangerous hurricane," the National Hurricane Center says, after the storm quickly strengthened on Monday.
 Florence is now predicted to bring "life-threatening impacts" to the U.S. late this week.